 I am not saying you should or shouldn't be allowed to do any of the above with the exception of violating the law.

 My point is you need to think about what you want to allow at work and what you do not.
-Then develop your employee code of conduct and either have it as a separate document or include it in your employee handbook.
+Then develop your policy and either have it as a separate document or include it in your employee handbook.

 If you have reviewed other articles on this website you have already begun to understand that I am very strong on having an employee handbook.